Autistic burnout

 Important

-If the person has endured a situation that exceeded his or her capabilities for a very long time, the burnout may also last longer and be more serious, i.e. the person would then no longer function at all.
+If someone has endured a situation that exceeded their limits for a long time, their burnout may last much longer and be more severe—potentially leading to complete shutdown.

 Note

-Autistic burnout is rarely caused by one big thing.
-In fact, autistic burnout is often the result of lots of little things.
+Autistic burnout is rarely caused by one big event.
+Instead, it is often the result of many small things piling up.

-It’s important to understand the causes of burnout in order to avoid further burnout.
-Once the causes have been identified, solutions can be found.
-Seeking help from social workers, special educators and people in the autistic community can be essential both to discovering the cause of burnout and to finding clues and solutions for recovery.
+Understanding the root cause of burnout is essential to prevent it from recurring.
+Once the cause is identified, solutions can be found.
+Seeking help from a social worker, a specialized educator, or members of the autistic community can be crucial, both to understand the cause of burnout and to find strategies for recovery.

 References

-Autistic Burnout: An Exploratory Conceptual Analysis” (2019) by Dora M. Raymaker et al. – Defining autistic burnout as a process of emotional exhaustion and cognitive dysfunction resulting from the chronic strain of striving for social conformity and adapting to social expectations.
+Autistic Burnout: An Exploratory Conceptual Analysis (2019) by Dora M. Raymaker et al. – Defines autistic burnout as a process of emotional exhaustion and cognitive dysfunction caused by chronic stress from social conformity and adapting to societal expectations.

-The Costs of Camouflaging Autism” (2019) by Will Mandy et al. – Psychological costs of camouflaging autism and consequences such as emotional exhaustion, deterioration of social relationships and increased repetitive behaviors.
+The Costs of Camouflaging Autism (2019) by Will Mandy et al. – Examines the psychological toll of masking autism, highlighting consequences such as emotional exhaustion, social deterioration, and increased repetitive behaviors.

-A Conceptual Framework for Autistic Burnout” (2021) by Dora M. Raymaker et al. – A conceptual framework for autistic burnout, which includes dimensions such as sensory overload, social expectations and difficulty maintaining adaptive self-determination.
-The researchers stress the importance of understanding autistic burnout to support autistic people in their development and well-being.
+A Conceptual Framework for Autistic Burnout (2021) by Dora M. Raymaker et al. – Proposes a framework for autistic burnout, emphasizing factors like sensory overload, social expectations, and difficulty maintaining adaptive self-determination.
+The study underscores the importance of understanding autistic burnout to better support autistic individuals in their development and well-being.

 Catherine Bouchard-Tremblay